5T33Z0/OC-Little-Translated/14_OCLP_Wintel/AMFIPass.md

 # Obtaining `AMFIPass.kext`

 ## About
 The beta version of OpenCore Legacy patcher 0.6.7 introduced a new Kext called `AMFIPass` which allows booting macOS with SIP disabled and AMFI enabled even if root patches have been applied – which would be impossible otherwise.
+Having AMFI working is required in order to grant 3rd party apps access to external Webcams and Mics.
+So this is a pretty relevant kext to have.

-Since this kext is not publicly available yet, you have to extract it from OCLP itself which  it's a bit of a pita because the file will be located in temporary folder with a dynamic path once the app is started.
+Since AMFIPass is not publicly available yet, we have to extract it from OCLP itself which is a bit of a pain.
+Once the App is started, it will create a temporary folder with a somewhat dynamic path in the hidden `privat/var/` folder which contains all the files it needs for patching macOS, etc. So it takes a bit of effort to get to the kext…

 ### Extracting AMFIPass from OpenCore Patcher

 1. Download [**OCLP 0.6.7 beta**](https://github.com/dortania/OpenCore-Legacy-Patcher/releases/tag/amfipass-beta-test)
 2. Run the App.
-It generates a temporary folder on the system that we need to locate.
 3. In the main window, check if you can select the option to "Build and install OpenCore".
 On Wintel Systems, it will be greyed-out: <br> ![oclp01](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/e842dd0a-987f-4f3b-8d1e-bc25d8d75804)
 4. Click on "Settings"
 5. In the "Target" dropdown menu, change the selection from "Host Model" to any other model in the list.
 It doesn't matter which one.
-In this case, I selected Xserve3,1.
+In this example, I selected Xserve3,1.
 6. Next, click on "Return"
 7. Back in the main Window, the option to "Build and install OpenCore" will now be available:<br> ![oclp02](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/204fc1ee-ac1c-49af-8537-174c1279b18e)
 8. Click on it to start building OpenCore